The tallest man-made structure in your state

 RYO Alexandre/Shutterstock

-Nevada: The STRAT Casino, Hotel and SkyPod, Las Vegas
+Nevada: The STRAT Hotel, Casino and Tower, Las Vegas

-Las Vegas is renowned for its giant hotel-casino resorts, but The STRAT SkyPod and Observation Deck – the tallest freestanding observation tower in the US – is the best way to take in the glittering views.
-Up at 1,149 feet (350m), visitors can take in 360-degree views of the Las Vegas Strip, tuck into award-winning food and sip hand-crafted cocktails.
+Las Vegas is renowned for its giant hotel-casino resorts, but the STRAT Hotel, Casino and Tower – the tallest freestanding observation tower in the US – is the best way to take in the glittering views.
+At 1,149 feet, visitors can take in 360-degree views of the Las Vegas Strip, tuck into award-winning food and sip hand-crafted cocktails.

 New Hampshire: City Hall Plaza, Manchester

-The City Hall Plaza may be the tallest man-made structure in New Hampshire, but it tries its hardest not to stand out.
-At 275 feet (84m) tall, this 15-storey office block’s brown and white façade allows it to blend in with its surroundings as much as possible.
+The City Hall Plaza may be the tallest man-made structure in New Hampshire, but it tries its hardest not to stand out too much.
+At 275 feet tall, this 20-story office block’s brown and white façade allows it to blend in with its surroundings.
 The brick and granite materials used were taken from the city’s historic Millyard District and reflect the rich architectural history of the area.

 New Jersey: 99 Hudson Street, Jersey City

-The recently completed 99 Hudson Street took over from 30 Hudson Street (aka Goldman Sachs Tower) as the tallest man-made structure in New Jersey in 2018.
-Standing at 900-feet (274m) tall, this sleek, glass skyscraper sits along the New Jersey’s Gold Coast and offers luxury condos with views overlooking the Hudson River towards the New York skyline.
+Completed in 2018, 99 Hudson Street took over from 30 Hudson Street (also known as the Goldman Sachs Tower) as the tallest man-made structure in New Jersey.
+Standing at 900 feet tall, this sleek glass skyscraper sits along New Jersey’s Gold Coast and offers luxury condos with views overlooking the Hudson River towards New York.
 Lucky residents can enjoy more superlative views on the rooftop garden.

 New Mexico: Rio Grande Gorge Bridge, Taos

-The fifth-tallest bridge in the US, the Rio Grande Gorge Bridge doesn’t disappoint.
-This car- and pedestrian-friendly bridge stands at 565 feet (172m) above the river with small sections that jut out allowing for even better views over the heart-racing depths below.
+The fifth-highest bridge in the US, the Rio Grande Gorge Bridge doesn’t disappoint.
+This car-friendly and pedestrian-friendly bridge stands at 565 feet above the river with small sections that jut out allowing for even better views.
 For a different angle, head out on a white-water rafting tour along the Rio Grande.
-It’s also a popular filming location having previously featured in movies like Paul and Terminator Salvation.
+It’s also a popular filming location, having featured in movies including Paul and Terminator Salvation.

 New York: One World Trade Center, New York City